 Compared to Caucasians, African-Americans are 5 times more likely to develop glaucoma, and 4 times more likely to become blind because of it.
 African-Americans are also much more likely to develop glaucoma at younger ages.
 For African-Americans, the risk of developing glaucoma begins at age 40.
 Hispanic Americans are also at increased risk, especially after age 60.

-People of Asian descent have a slightly greater risk than other racial groups of developing closed-angle glaucoma.
-Normal-tension glaucoma is very common in people of Japanese ancestry.
+People of Asian descent have a significantly greater risk than other racial groups of developing closed-angle glaucoma.
+Glaucoma with normal eye pressure (often called "normal-tension glaucoma") is very common in people of Japanese ancestry.

 Glaucoma tends to run in families.
 This is especially true for primary open-angle glaucoma.
 People with family histories of glaucoma are also more likely to already have some vision loss when they are first diagnosed with glaucoma.